 1. On Your Side

-It is crucial to keep your spine correctly aligned with a pillow when sleeping on your side.
+Keeping your spine correctly aligned with a pillow when sleeping on your side is crucial.

 A thinner pillow between the knees works best for keeping the hips and spine in proper alignment for those with neck pain.
 You can use a thicker pad under the head for comfort and support.